kurator-dev/kurator/docs/proposals/rollout/rollout.md

 type Metric struct {
     // Name of the metric.
-    // The metrics now used in kurator are `request-success-rate` and `request-duration`
+    // Currently supported metric are `request-success-rate` and `request-duration`.
-    // `request-success-rate` calculates the ratio of successful request to total request for a
+    // `request-success-rate` indicates the successful request ratio during this checking intervalSeconds.
-    // checkIntervalSeconds time.
-It returns a value from 0 to 100.
+    // It returns a value from 0 to 100.
-    // `request-duration` returns the elapsed time for the longest request within a CheckIntervalSeconds.
+    // `request-duration` returns the P99 latency within intervalSeconds.
     // `request-duration` returns in milliseconds.
     Name string `json:"name"`

     // IntervalSeconds defines metrics query interval.
+    // Defaults to 60.
-    IntervalSeconds int `json:"intervalSeconds,omitempty"`
+    IntervalSeconds *int `json:"intervalSeconds,omitempty"`

     // Range value accepted for this metric
     // +optional